not destroy the chemical, so buy your fish from a good source.

 Symptoms are usually mild, although severe symptoms have occurred.

-Cooking may not destroy the toxins, so buy your fish from a good
+Cooking does not destroy the toxins, so buy your fish from a good